These Three Short Phrases Summarize Our Identity

 SALVATION: We believe Jesus Christ provides the sole basis for the forgiveness of our rebellion (our sin) against God.
 All human beings are created in the image of God.
 However, our rebellion against God disfigures this image and separates us from Him.
 Only through faith in Jesus Christ as our Lord and Savior can we be restored into a relationship with God and receive His gift of eternal life.
 (Genesis 1:26-27; Romans 1:16-18; 3:22-23; 5:12; 6:23; 10:9-13; Ephesians 2:1-3, 8-9)

 THE CHURCH: We believe that the church is the body of Christ.
-With Jesus Christ as its the head, it exists to reveal God’s love and perform God’s will on earth.
+With Jesus Christ as the head, it exists to reveal God’s love and perform God’s will on earth.
 Believers are called to invest themselves in the life and work of this community of God.
-(Matthew 16:17-18; Acts 2:42; 1 Corinthians 12:27)
+(Matthew 16:17-18; Acts 2:42; 1 Corinthians 12; Colossians 1:18; Ephesians 1:22)

 PARTICIPATION IN THE LIFE OF THE CHURCH: We believe each believer is called upon by God to share his or her faith with those who live without a faith commitment to Christ.
 Jesus commissioned all his followers to be His witnesses, both locally and globally.
 They are to make disciples of all nations by going, by baptizing in the name of the Father, Son, and Holy Spirit, and by teaching everything Jesus commanded.
 (Matthew 10:32; 28:18-20; Acts 1:8; Romans 1:16-17; Colossians 1:6)

 OUR RESOURCES: We believe we are mere stewards of God’s creation.
 We honor him when we care for his creation and when we share our possessions with those in need.
 As obedient stewards, we are to invest our time, talents, and treasures in the work of God’s Kingdom.
-(Psalm 24:1-2; Malachi 3:8-12; Matthew 6:1-4; Luke 16:13-21; 2 Corinthians 8:1-7)
+(Genesis 1:28; Psalm 24:1-2; Malachi 3:8-12; Matthew 6:1-4; 2 Corinthians 8:1-7)

 OUR ETERNAL HOPE: We believe in the soon return to earth of Jesus Christ.
-In God’s perfect timing, Jesus Christ will return to the earth as Lord and establish His Kingdom.
-His return will be the fulfillment and final consummation of the purposes of God’s Kingdom, and we shall all see Him face to face.
+In God’s perfect timing, Jesus Christ will return to the earth as Lord.
+His return will be the fulfillment and final consummation of the purposes of God’s Kingdom.
 (Matthew 24:29-31; 1 Thessalonians 4:13-5:11; Revelation 21:1-4; 22:1-5)

 GATHER - GROW - GO